null-machine/limbus-company-roll-analyzer/index.md

 Units have badges that denote certain changes.

 __Blue:__ This unit benefits significantly from technical prowess.
-They may emphasize tempo control, resource management or clash redirection, causing them to degrade under autobattle and excel when getting the first action.
+They may emphasize tempo control, resource management or clash redirection, causing them to degrade under autobattle and often excel when getting the first action.

 __Red:__ This unit benefits significantly from resetting.
 They may rely on going first, drawing a certain skill or have a dicey mechanic, making them time-consuming to optimize.